Having a daughter…I never thought it would stir up so many things inside me and that it would lead to such a strong questioning.

 OH DAMN…

-An hour after the announcement and after calling the whole world to announce the news, I suddenly became aware of an issue that I had not seen coming and a huge weight fell on my shoulders.
-My legs felt like cotton and I quickly stopped and sat down on a bench to regain my composure.
+An hour after the announcement and after calling the whole world to announce the news, I suddenly became aware of a challenge that I had not seen coming and a huge weight fell on my shoulders.
+My legs became cotton and I quickly stopped to sit on a bench to collect my thoughts.

 At that moment I felt a wave of panic and a lot of anxiety: how were we going to succeed in educating our daughter far from the clichés and the pressure that we feel as women?

 I’m not saying that raising a boy is easier, the issues are just as complex.
-But I, who for several years have been trying to deconstruct certain thought patterns that are ruining my life, I was very afraid of transposing onto her all these modes of thought acquired during my childhood, my adolescence and my life as a young woman.
-These ways of thinking that really stifled my femininity and that I still fight against today.
+But I, who have been deconstructing certain thought patterns that are ruining my life for several years, was very afraid of transposing onto her all these ways of thinking acquired during my childhood, my adolescence and my life as a young woman.
+These ways of thinking that really stifled my femininity and against which I am still fighting today.

-“You should go on a diet, a thin girl is more beautiful”
+“You should go on a diet, a slim girl is more beautiful”

-“Oh Louise, you’re acting like a serious guy, get a hold of yourself!”
+“Oh Louise, you’re acting like a serious guy, pull yourself together!”

 “Sweet and discreet girls are super sexy, boys like them more.
 Stop laughing like that.”

-“Why are you in sneakers, a real girl wears heels and dresses”
+“Why are you wearing sneakers, a real girl wears heels and dresses”

-“So that’s a job for men, you’ll never succeed”
+“So that’s a man’s job, you’ll never get there.”

-“Girls are less strong than boys, let me carry this box”
+“Girls are weaker than boys, let me carry this box”

-“A woman must take care of her man, that’s her role”
+“A woman must take great care of her man, that’s her role”

-“So that’s it, you’re fit, you’ve found your pre-pregnancy body?
-You shouldn’t delay, eh!”
+“So you’re fit, you’ve got your pre-pregnancy body back?
+Don’t delay, okay?”

 And so on… These sentences do not date from 1930, but from the last thirty years.
-Some even from recent months…
+Some even from the last few months…

-So I felt an enormous responsibility on my shoulders, that of helping her to flourish as a little girl who was free to act, dress, have fun, move and think as she pleased.
-A little girl who would love herself as she is, without giving importance to society’s very critical view of her image as a woman.
+So I felt a huge responsibility on my shoulders, that of helping her blossom as a little girl free to act, dress, have fun, move and think as she pleases.
+A little girl who would love herself as she is, without giving importance to the very critical view of society towards her image as a woman.

-I’ll be honest it wasn’t easy, I really panicked, I was afraid to repeat what I had heard here and there.
-All this anxiety surely contributed to the depression I experienced during my pregnancy and which continued after his birth.
-Ah for once, all my traumas came to the surface and the help of a professional clearly allowed me to weather this storm.
+I’ll be honest, it wasn’t easy, I really panicked, I was afraid of repeating what I had heard here and there.
+All this anxiety surely contributed to the depression that I experienced during my pregnancy and which continued after her birth.
+Ah, for once, all my traumas came to the surface and the help of a professional clearly allowed me to get through this storm.

-At barely 11 months our daughter has already been confronted with so many sexist remarks from those close to her or not, how is this possible?
-It’s a baby though!
+At barely 11 months old, our daughter has already been confronted with so many sexist remarks from those close to her and not, how is this possible?
+She’s still a baby!

-“Don’t spread your legs like that Ysé it’s not beautiful for a girl”
+“Don’t spread your legs like that Ysé, it’s not pretty for a girl”

 “Later you will wear makeup like mom”